itsthepo/python/seeder/readme.md

 # This script was meant to facilitate easy log ingestion for SIEM vendors leveraging an opensource python module '[log-generator](https://pypi.org/project/log-generator/)'.
-V2 will handle all of your JSON needs.
-Currently working on the update to push to a hosted collector!
+If you have JSON logs that you would like to randomize, please see the [json_seeder](/seeder/json_seeder/)

 This is meant to be a quick and easy way to send data to your POV instances or demo environments.
 If you would like to contribute to the log sources, submit a pull request!
 The SE community will thank you :pray: